Hope Jahren: Career and research

+Writing career

 In addition to her research contributions, Jahren is also a writer.
 Her memoir "Lab Girl", published in 2016 gives perspectives on science and gender dynamics.
 Jahren discusses her experiences as a woman in the scientific field and reflects on the life lessons she learned during her childhood.
-She encompasses topics such as gender dynamics in STEM fields, the challenges encountered by women scientists, and her personal and professional journey to success as a scientist and author.
+The book encompasses topics such as gender dynamics in STEM fields, the challenges encountered by women scientists, and her personal and professional journey to success as a scientist and author.
 "Lab Girl" chronicles her life and career in science.

+In 2020, Jahren published "The Story of More: How We Got to Climate Change and Where to Go from Here."
+The book grew out of her experience teaching courses on climate change.

 Honors and awards

 Jahren has received three Fulbright Awards: in 1992 for geology work in Norway, in 2003 for environmental science work in Denmark, and in 2010 for arctic science work in Norway.
 In 2001, Jahren won the Donath Medal, awarded by the Geological Society of America.
 In 2005, she was awarded the Macelwane Medal, becoming the first woman and fourth scientist overall to win both the Macelwane Medal and the Donath Medal.
 Jahren was profiled by Popular Science magazine in 2006 as one of its "Brilliant 10" scientists.
 She was a 2013 Leopold Fellow at Stanford University's Stanford Woods Institute for the Environment.
 In 2016, Time Magazine named her one of the world's "100 Most Influential People."
 Jahren was awarded Australian Society for Medical Research Medal for 2018.
 She was also elected to the Norwegian Academy of Science and Letters in 2018.
+In 2020, Jahren received the James Shea Award by the National Association of Geoscience Teachers.